 Our new compliance model is part of Inland Revenue’s transformation journey and strategic direction.
 It comprises three moveable wheels that integrate customer behaviours (the inner circle), principles (the middle circle) and activities (the outer layer) in a way that helps us think more widely about customer needs and behaviours and tailor the compliance approach most appropriate for them.
 We recognise that most customers comply most of the time and we want to continue to encourage and facilitate this using our new compliance model to help build an environment that supports customers right from the start.

-Unfortunately, some customers chose not to comply with their obligations or intentionally seek to mis-represent their personal or business circumstances in order to reduce the tax they are required to pay, or to obtain refunds, claims or entitlements they are not eligible for.
+Unfortunately, some customers choose not to comply with their obligations or intentionally seek to mis-represent their personal or business circumstances in order to reduce the tax they are required to pay, or to obtain refunds, claims or entitlements they are not eligible for.
 In these contexts, the Commissioner may seek to enforce compliance through prosecution actions as part of her statutory responsibility to protect the integrity of the tax and social policy laws entrusted to her.

 These prosecution guidelines support these statutory responsibilities by describing the parameters that are designed to ensure prosecution:

-- is an appropriate, consistent and fair response for the type and level of non-compliance identified
+- Is an appropriate, consistent and fair response for the type and level of non-compliance identified

-- positively influences future compliance by appropriate publication of convictions
+- Positively influences future compliance by appropriate publication of convictions

 The types of non-compliance that may result in a decision to prosecute